azapi | October 2025 | |

 .¶

-.
+as the request identifier.
 The value of this header is an arbitrary string.
 The following non-normative example describes this header:¶

 POST /access/v1/evaluation HTTP/1.1 Authorization: Bearer mF_9.B5f-4.1JqM X-Request-ID: bfe9eb29-ab87-4ca3-be83-a1d5d8305716